 Hello There!

-I received my PhD in Electrical Engineering (University of Twente) where I worked on understanding motor recovery after neurological disorders.
+I am currently an Assistant Professor at the Neuromechancial Engineering Chair within the Department of Biomechanical Engineering at the University of Twente.
+I received my PhD in Electrical Engineering where I worked on understanding motor recovery after neurological disorders.
 There is a lot of research needed to help clinicians identify the right patient specific therapies.
 I have developed algorithms for wearable sensors to measure motor recovery, This will help clinicians measure the right parameters as effortlessly as possible.

 I love to juggle between studying neural pathways, building sensor fusion algorithms, and machine learning models.
 I also enjoy supervising bachelor and master projects, and teaching courses along the way.